Post-Splenectomy

 Causes and Risk Factors

-Desipte its many functions, the loss of a spleen has a single major clinical manifestation - increased susceptibility to disseminated infection by encapsulated bacteria such as pneumococcus, meningiococcus, and Haemophilus influenzae.
+Desipte its many functions, the loss of a spleen has a single major clinical manifestation - increased susceptibility to disseminated infection by encapsulated bacteria.
 This is likely due to reduced filtering and antibody production functions of the spleen.

 return to top